 As you walk into the plaza between the Health Transformation Building (HTB) and the Health Discovery Building (HDB), notice that the pavers are no longer pervious.
 This is because this part of the landscape needs to hold the weight of fire trucks and other equipment.
 Plots of native Buffalo grass allow these fire lanes to absorb water.
 The trees planted in the plaza include desert willow and redbud, and the dark gray pavers under them indicate that they are sunk into a huge planter allowing the trees to share root systems, water resources and nutrients.
 To identify the ~ 250 tagged trees found along this section of Waller Creek, please look them up by tag number in MYTreeKeeper maintained by Landscape Services.

 Going up: the southern end of the 7th floor of the Health Transformation Building has an 11,000 square foot roof garden planted with spineless prickly pear and red yucca in fiber netting to anchor soil.
 The Lady Bird Johnson Wildflower Center is researching and developing best practices for roof gardens in central Texas.
 Roof gardens reduce the urban heat island by reducing energy consumption in a building as well as absorbing rainwater/reducing flash flooding.
 They even provide habitat for wildlife; researchers are studying the bees in this space.
 This planting has not been watered since October 2017.

 Take a break: Nourish Cafe.
-Continue N along pathway and turn to E onto bridge
+Continue N along path and turn to E to middle of bridge

 9. Bridge Vista